bahree/docker-hello-world/README.md

 # Hello World

 This is a simple Docker image that just gives HTTP responses on a configurable port.
-It's small enough (~4.2 mb) to fit on one floppy disk 💾!
+It's small enough (~4.2 mb) to fit on two floppy disks 💾!

 ```bash
 $ docker images | grep hello-world